-In order to prolong the life of your coat or jacket, don’t forget to tend to your outerwear during the offseason.
-Before storing it at the end of the season, make sure your jacket is clean—even if you don’t see any visible traces of dirt or stains.
+To prolong the life of your coat or jacket, don’t forget to tend to your outerwear during the offseason.
+Before storing it at the end of the season, make sure your jacket is clean – even if you don’t see any visible traces of dirt or stains.
 Moths are attracted to perfume and food odors, so if your coat or jacket isn’t freshly cleaned, it can end up with pesky moth holes.

 Keep in mind that leather jackets require special care; leather can’t be exposed to water, so bringing it to a specialty cleaner will ensure your jacket gets professional treatment.

-Pro-tip: Let the clothing care experts at Rinse take care of your coats and jackets and we’ll make sure they are returned cleaned and ready-to-wear.
-We offer Wash & Fold, Dry Cleaning, and Leather Cleaning - no matter what type of coat you have we’re able to take care of it.
-Schedule a pickup on our homepage.
+Pro-tip: Let the clothing care experts at Rinse take care of your coats and jackets and we’ll make sure they are returned cleaned and ready to wear.
+We offer Wash & Fold and Dry Cleaning – no matter what type of coat you have we’re able to take care of it.
+Schedule a pickup today.

 Clean outerwear and appropriate storage go hand in hand.
-In order to ensure your outerwear is in excellent condition for the following season, you want to make sure everything is taken out of your coat or jacket pockets.
+To ensure your outerwear is in excellent condition for the following season, you want to make sure everything is taken out of your coat or jacket pockets.
 Besides that, check that the zippers are zipped, buttons are buttoned and snaps are snapped.
 This will help your coat or jacket maintain its original shape.